yfedorovsky/qodogen_demo/docs/qbrs/acme-corp-q1.md

 ## 1. Overview

-Acme Corp has been a valued customer since March 2021.
+Acme Corp has been a valued customer since January 2021.
 Over the past quarter, we have observed shifts in product usage and support engagement, providing key insights for our ongoing partnership.

 ---